 Research indicates that the existence of family support (such as alternative schedules, supervisor support, co-worker support, flex time, work-family culture and family benefits etc) within the organization helps a lot in the retention of talented employee (Gaan, 2008).
-Research also recognizes that organization whose support their employee in integrating between family responsibilities and work reduce the employee intention regarding leave the job (Allen, 2001).
-According to Wirth (2006), it is the women in the market place that have to stand behind all the changes that they want to be made, and this highly has to retain them, because otherwise no changes will be made.
+Research also recognizes that organization who support their employees in integrating between family responsibilities and work reduce the employee intention regarding leave the job (Allen, 2001).
+According to Wirth (2006), it is the woman in the market place who has to stand behind all the changes that they want to be made, and this highly has to retain them, because otherwise no changes will be made.
 A turnover trend in developing countries is that women are leaving larger corporation for smaller companies because they want more flexibility and recognition.
-Rosenthal (1995) adds that self-confidence is a general problem facing women when working.
-Studies have been done to investigate if women and men perceive their performance differently, results show that men are more ego and women are more modest with their own performance.
+Rosenthal (1995), added that self-confidence is a general problem being placed by while women when working.
+Studies have been done to investigate that why women and men perceive their performance differently, so the results showed that men are egoistic and women are more modest with their own performance.

-Pasewark and Viator (2006) places flexible work arrangement as an very important part of wok family support that plays pivotal rule in the retention of employees.
-Thompson and Prottas (2005) examined the relationship between employee turnover intention and organization support such as supervisor support, flex time work family culture and co-worker support etc, and they conclude that organization support reduced the employee turnover intention.
-Yanadoria and Katob (2010) investigated the family support effects at workplace and concluded the statistical importance of relationship between work family support and employee retention, the recent research recognize that existence of family support within the organization reduce the turnover intention and help the retention of talented employees in the organization.
+Pasewark and Viator (2006) stated that flexible work arrangement a very important part of work family support that plays pivotal rule in the retention of employees.
+Thompson and Prottas (2005), examined the relationship between employee's turnover intention and organization support such as supervisor support, flex time work family culture and coworker support etc, and they concluded that organization support reduced the employee's turnover intention.
+Yanadoria and Katob (2010) investigated that the family support effects at workplace and concluded the statistical importance of relationship between work family support and employee retention The recent research recognized that existence of family support within the organization reduce the turnover intention and help the retention of talented employees in the organization.